ningerson2002/automated-email-writing/README.md

 8. Use the `cd` command once more to enter the `src` directory.
 9. Enter the command `python email_writer.py`, and your email should be sent to its intended receiver.

+## Features I wish to implement in the future

+In the future, I wish to implement a feature that allows the user to send automated emails on a specified time interval.

 ## Like this project?

 Give it a star!